Department_of_Enterprise_logo

 Kids Online Safety Research

-The information provided in this consultation will help to develop datasets with examples of authentic cyberbullying, grooming and self-harming content, necessary to train artificial intelligence (AI) models that allow Cilter to operate.
+The information provided in this consultation will help to develop datasets with examples of authentic cyberbullying, grooming and self-harming content, necessary to train artificial intelligence (AI) models that allow Chirp to operate.

 Click here to view or download our Plain Language Statement.

-Cilter works by facilitating parent-child communication: If Cilter detects harmful online content, it notifies the parent/family member whose phone is paired with the child’s that harmful content/behaviour/interaction has been detected.
+Chirp works by facilitating parent-child communication: If Chirp detects harmful online content, it notifies the parent/family member whose phone is paired with the child’s that harmful content/behaviour/interaction has been detected.
 It also sends a prompt to check in on the child and with specific advice as to how to do that.
-Cilter does not spy on children and it does not allow parents and caregivers to monitor all child communication on their phone, which research suggests can negatively influence parent-child trust.
+Chirp does not spy on children and it does not allow parents and caregivers to monitor all child communication on their phone, which research suggests can negatively influence parent-child trust.

-Cilter will not be a substitute for vigilant parenting – the Cilter solution will be a technical tool, but education/ communication are key to protecting children also.
+Chirp will not be a substitute for vigilant parenting – the Chirp solution will be a technical tool, but education/ communication are key to protecting children also.

-It’s expected that Cilter will be available on the market in 2025.
+It’s expected that Chirp will be available on the market in 2025.

 We don't keep any information that could identify someone.